Azure/azure-iot-sdk-node/doc/node-devbox-setup.md

 ## Prerequisites

-In order to work on the Azure IoT SDK for Node.js you must have Node.js installed.
-You can get Node.js from [here][node-download].
+- [**Node.js**][node-download]

+- [**OpenSSL**][openssl]

 If you're running linux and want to install Node.js using a package manager, please refer to [these instructions][node-linux].
 The Azure IoT SDK for Node.js supports Node.js version 6 and up.
 It may still work with older versions (Node 0.10, 0.12 and 4) but our dependencies are dropping support for those versions since they have been end-of-lifed, so we cannot guarantee full support for these anymore.

-If you'd like to be able to switch from one Node.js version to another you can also use [Node Version Switcher][nvs].
+The [Node Version Switcher][nvs] can be used if you would like to be able to switch from one Node.js version to another.

-In order to be able to create and test x509 certificates using our build scripts, you will also need to have [OpenSSL][openssl] installed.
+In order to be able to create and test x509 certificates using our build scripts, you will also need to have OpenSSL installed.

 <a name="devenv"/>

 ## Setup your development environment

-The SDK is entirely open-source (as you probably figured out already if you're reading this on Github).
+The SDK is entirely open-source.
 Downloading the whole SDK source code is as simple as cloning the repository:

 ```
 $ git clone https://github.com/azure/azure-iot-sdk-node